PRIVACY POLICY FOR CONTRIBUTORS

 Lawful basis: Necessary for our legitimate interests or those of a third party to publish your contribution as journalistic, artistic, or literary material which we believe is in the public interest and to manage and administer our respective businesses effectively and properly, where we consider that our, or a third party’s, legitimate interests do not override your own interests, rights and freedoms.

-Where we process your Special Category Data for this purpose, one of the following grounds will also apply: (1) You have manifestly made the information public (including where you do so when participating in our productions), or (2) Your explicit consent.
-Please see the note on the Special Purposes exemption below in relation to personal data processed on the basis of your explicit consent.
+Where we process your Special Category Data and/or Criminal Offence Data for this purpose, one of the following grounds will also apply: (1) You have manifestly made the information public (including where you do so when participating in our productions), or (2) Your explicit consent.
+Please also see the note on the special purposes exemption below.

-This includes processing of your personal data, Special Category Data (such as your health information) or information relating to criminal convictions or offences to assess your suitability to provide a contribution to our production in order to safeguard your health, safety and welfare and the health, safety and welfare of our employees, contributors, crew and the general public.
+This includes processing of your personal data, Special Category Data (such as your health information) and/or Criminal Offence Data to assess your suitability to provide a contribution to our production in order to safeguard your health, safety and welfare and the health, safety and welfare of our employees, contributors, crew and the general public.

 Lawful basis: Necessary for our legitimate interests or those of a third party to assess your suitability to provide a contribution to a production.

-Where we process your Special Category Data for this purpose, one of the following grounds will also apply: (1) To fulfil our legal or regulatory obligations and exercise our rights including those as an employer (where applicable) – e.g. for the health and safety of our crew, programme contributors, and others, (2) For reasons of substantial public interest based on the law (e.g. where necessary for our health and safety obligations or for insurance purposes), (3) You have manifestly made the information public (including where you do so when participating in our productions), or (4) Your explicit consent.
-Please also see the note on the Special Purposes exemption below in relation to personal data processed on the basis of your explicit consent.
+Where we process your Special Category Data and/or Criminal Offence Data for this purpose, one of the following grounds will also apply: (1) To fulfil our legal or regulatory obligations and exercise our rights including those as an employer (where applicable) – e.g. for the health and safety of our crew, programme contributors, and others, (2) For reasons of substantial public interest based on the law (e.g. where necessary for our health and safety obligations or for insurance purposes), (3) You have manifestly made the information public (including where you do so when participating in our productions), or (4) Your explicit consent.
+Please also see the note on the special purposes exemption below.

 This includes processing of your contact information.